MislavJaksic/React-Tutorial/README.md

 * `props`: passed between components
 * `state`: managed within the component; variable within a function

+#### State

+Should be owned by the closest common ancestor of the components that need it.

+#### Event Handler

+(Anonymous) function that should be owned by the component whose state it uses.

 ### Syntax

 Use `function` rather than `class` when creating React components, so you can use Hooks.